caezium/caezium.github.io/content/02_areas/PHYSICS/2/States of Matter.md

     - Can be compressed
     - Have the lowest densities (∼1000 times smaller than the densities of solids and liquids)

+## kinetic theory of gases
+> Molecules of a gas behave as identical (or all have the same mass)
+> Molecules of gas are hard, perfectly elastic spheres
+> The molecules are in continuous random motion
+> There are no forces of attraction or repulsion between the molecules
+> External forces (e.g. gravity) are ignored
+> Newton's laws apply
+> The volume of the molecules is negligible compared to the volume of the container
+> The molecules collide perfectly elastically with the walls of the container exerting a pressure upon them
+> The time of a collision is negligible compared to the time between collisions
+> There are a very large number of molecules

 ---
 ## Comparison Table